gbif/hp-sprep/about.md

 parallax: true # OPTION - default is false
 height: 75vh
 ---
-The Pacific Biodiversity Information Facility portal presents all of the occurrence biodiversity data currently available on the Global Biodiversity Information Facility (GBIF) from the following Pacific Island Countries and territories: American Samoa, Cook Islands, East Timor, Federated States of Micronesia, Fiji, French Polynesia, Guam, Hawaii, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Northern Marianas, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis & Futuna.
+The Pacific Biodiversity Information Facility portal presents all of the Pacific biodiversity data currently available on the Global Biodiversity Information Facility (GBIF) from the following Pacific Island Countries and territories: American Samoa, Cook Islands, East Timor, Federated States of Micronesia, Fiji, French Polynesia, Guam, Hawaii, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Northern Marianas, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis & Futuna.
 PBIF  is focused on the Pacific region and is hosted by the GBIF Secretariat.

 **What the hosted portal can offer?**